Prince Harry And Meghan Markle More Serious Than Ever After Romantic Norwegian Vacation

 The Guardian reports that Prince Harry has also now been introduced to Meghan Markle’s 72-year-old father, Thomas, when Harry and Meghan were visiting her hometown of Toronto.
 In fact, Prince Harry appears to be so smitten with Meghan Markle that he even flew straight to Canada to visit her after his recent Caribbean tour, rather than return home to London first.

-However, The Guardian do note that that Harry and Meghan have absolutely no problem flying thousands of miles in order to be with each other, and this is just normal for the couple.
+However, The Guardian notes that that Harry and Meghan have absolutely no problem flying thousands of miles in order to be with each other, and this is just normal for the couple.

-As Prince Harry doesn’t have any engagements over the next couple of weeks and Meghan Markle won’t be filming Suits until Spring, the two have plenty of time to be spending together and cementing their relationship.
+As Prince Harry doesn’t have any engagements over the next couple of weeks, and Meghan Markle won’t be filming Suits until spring, the two have plenty of time to be spending together and cementing their relationship.
 What does 2017 have in store for the couple and could they even tie the knot this year?

 The International Business Times are reporting that bookmakers are trying to predict whether Prince Harry will ask Meghan Markle to marry him in 2017.
-After Harry and Meghan’s recent romantic trip to Norway, bookmakers are said to have slashed the odds of a royal wedding in the next twelve months from 3/1 to 4/6.
+After Harry and Meghan’s recent romantic trip to Norway, bookmakers are said to have slashed the odds of a royal wedding in the next 12 months from 3-1 to 4-6.
 Jessica Bridge, a bookmaker, has said she feels Prince Harry will definitely be proposing to Meghan Markle, but it’s only a question of when that happens to be.

 Prince Harry ‘introduces girlfriend Meghan Markle to Kate at Kensington Palace’ https://t.co/9oEtuZlMoC